4lessandrodev/type-ddd/README.md

 // Use Domain Entity to build a instance from dto > return a result of Domain Entity const userEntity = UserEntity.build(dto, entityFactory).getResult();

+// OR

+// Optionally you also may provide a mapper instance instead factory method one const userMapper = new UserToDomainMapper();
+const userEntity = UserEntity.build(dto, userMapper).getResult();

 ```